madisonsilver/Archipelago/worlds/seedling/docs/multiworld_en.md

 ## Insecure websocket workaround

 Currently, the [Seedling Game](https://madisonsilver.github.io/seedling/) site is hosted on an HTTPS-only server, but most browsers will reject
-connections to insecure websockets (e.g. to archipelago.gg).
+connections to insecure websockets.
 There are two ways to work around this:
-- Enable insecure websockets on secure pages in your browser settings.
-- - (e.g. in Basilisk Portable, going to `about:config` then setting `network.websocket.allowInsecureFromHTTPS` to `true`)
+- Enable insecure websockets on secure pages in your browser settings. (e.g. in Basilisk Portable, going to `about:config` then setting `network.websocket.allowInsecureFromHTTPS` to `true`)
-- Download the [Seedling Client](https://github.com/madisonsilver/SeedlingArchipelagoClient/tree/main) from Github and host it locally
-- - Python can host it by running `<path to your python.exe here> -m http.server 8000` in the directory with the client.
+- Download the [Seedling Client](https://github.com/madisonsilver/SeedlingArchipelagoClient/tree/main) from Github and host it locally. (e.g Python can host it by running `<path to your python.exe here> -m http.server 8000` in the directory with the client.)